grumat/glossy-msp430/bmt/clocks.md

 # <big>STM32 Clock Tree</big>

-These template classes provide access to the clock tree hardware.
+These template classes provide access to the clock tree of selected STM32 MCUs.
 The clock tree differs for each MCU family, so you have to follow the User's Guide for configurations supported by your hardware.

+> These template classes are only type definitions.
+No instance are
+> required.
+Methods are all static.

 # General Rules for the Clock Classes